ucan-wg/delegation/README.md

 ]
 ```

 Expressing caveats in this standard way simplifies ad hoc extension at delegation time.
-As a concrete example, if a root UCAN caveat has a `tag` field but no `tags` field, it is still possible to express multiplicity by adding another `AND`ed caveat:
+As a concrete example, if a root UCAN caveat has a `tag` field but no (plural) `tags` field, it is still possible to express multiplicity by adding another `AND`ed caveat:

 ``` js
 // Original Caveat